WoollyinWalesIT/jomres/libraries/jomres/cms_specific/wordpress/cms_plugin/readme.txt

 = The multi-property, multi-vendor, multi-language booking portal, be a part of something bigger =

 Mature, intelligent, secure and powerful.
-For 15 years Jomres has been Joomla's premier online booking engine and now it's available for WordPress 😁.
+Started in 2005 and maintained continuously for the last 16 years, Jomres is the most complete online booking engine available for WordPress.

+The Core system is free (install it through the WordPress plugin manager) and extend it through <a href="https://www.jomres.net/jomres-plugin-list">200 Jomres plugins</a> which can be installed through the Jomres Plugin Manager at no extra cost once you have a license.

 Jomres is a commission-free, responsive, Open Source multi-vendor, multi-language, multi-property online booking plugin for accommodation, rentals and tours used by thousands of businesses worldwide to manage their properties and reservations.
 You can create an unlimited number of booking websites, accessible to customers on any device, in any language.

-Don't confuse it with one of the many WordPress hotel booking themes that are commonly available.
-Jomres is much, much more than that.
-Those themes use basic, inflexible booking systems that are very limited.
-Jomres, instead, is a dedicated online booking plugin that I have been working on solidly for a decade and a half.

-From basic features like secure frontend property administration through to powerful developer tools such as it's built-in REST API and  Webhooks functionality, there's something here for everybody.
-Whether you looking for a booking engine for a single property site, or a complete portal, Jomres is where it's at.
+From basic features like secure frontend property administration, comprehensive and flexible [search features](http://www.jomres.net/manual/site-managers-guide-2/402-search-widgets), [iCal import and export](http://www.jomres.net/manual/property-managers-guide-2/41-your-toolbar/bookings/328-jomres-ical), through to powerful developer tools such as its built-in [REST API](http://www.jomres.net/manual/developers-guide-2/90-channel-management-framework) and  [Webhooks](http://www.jomres.net/manual/developers-guide-2/64-webhooks) functionality, there's something here for everybody.
+Whether you are looking for a booking engine for a single property site, or a complete portal, Jomres is where it's at.

 <blockquote>
 	<p>